watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 The following terms are used in this document as defined below:

 * SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
-* SFC Provisioning: to provide SFC as a service, deploy Service Segments to network functions, build SFC to satisfy a policy, and deploy to SR Source Node.
+* SFC Provisioning: to provide SFC as a service, deploy service segments to network functions, build SFC to satisfy a policy, and deploy to SR Source Node.

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.